yogendra/yogendra.me-v2/content/posts/2022/03/yugabyte-row-level-geo-partitioning/index.md

    (1 row)
    ```

-1. And lets check other `India` geo partions also
+1. And lets check other `India` geo partitions also

    ```sql
    SELECT COUNT(*) FROM bank_transactions_india;